WELCOME TO WILLAMETTE UNIVERSITY'S

 Willamette MBA, please notify Judy O'Neill.

-Fall Semester for International Students formally begins on August 17th.
-However, new international students should plan to arrive in Salem between August 2nd and August 10th so you have time to get get settled and rested before school starts.
+A fun and optional presesson will be available on Friday, August 12th.
+Fall Semester 2011 officially begins on Tuesday, August 16th, with WU International Student Orientation (required) and Compass Week (required).
+Compass Week is required for all new students.
+New students should plan to arrive in Salem between August 1st and August 9th (or before) so you have time to get settled and rested before school starts.

 |Fall Semester Begins